Wondering about the cost to cover sheep yards? Asking, how much does it cost to build a sheep yard cover?

 What is the most cost-effective design?
 What can I do to reduce costs?

-When it comes to ensuring your yard cover design is cost-effective, the first thing we suggest is to choose one of our standard spans.
+When it comes to ensuring your yard cover design is cost-effective, the first thing we suggest is to choose one of our standard spans – where practical!
+We understand that if you are building over existing yards or working in with other sheds nearby that these spans may not always work.

 The most important thing is to make sure that the design works.
 Poor design is expensive!

 There is no point in covering your sheep yards if the cover is too low, too high or column placement interferes with the yards.
-This is why we pay attention to detail, working in with yard suppliers (ProWay, Tepari and Atlex are some of the suppliers we work with) and take the time to measure out sites.
+This is why we pay attention to detail, working in with yard suppliers (ProWay, Tepari and Atlex are some of the suppliers we work with) and taking the time to measure out sites.

 If you are worried about any of these design issues, talk to us to find out how we can avoid them and ensure every detail is addressed.
 For example, we often adjust column lengths to suit the fall over the yards or vary bay spacings to work in with the yard design.